 The diagnosis of hyperparathyroidism is made through blood work alone.
 Imaging studies such as ultrasound and sestamibi scanning (nuclear medicine test) are only used to assist with surgical planning.
 Parathyroid surgery is tricky because neither the degree of calcium elevation nor the size of the abnormal gland or glands correlates with the disease severity.
 Larger adenomas are easier to identify before surgery with imaging studies, but with parathyroid adenomas, size doesn’t matter.

 This is a picture of a typical appearing parathyroid adenoma.
 The ruler beneath the adenoma is 2.5 cm in length (the size of the incision).
 This adenoma was removed from a 33 year-old woman who did not have any symptoms, yet her calcium was very high (11.6).
-Because of its size, it was easily seen before surgery with ultrasound and sestamibi scans.
+Because of its size, it was easily seen before surgery with both ultrasound and sestamibi scans.

 Here is a picture of a very small parathyroid adenoma.
 Again, the ruler is 2.5 cm in length.
 This adenoma was removed from a 44 year-old man who had numerous kidney stones (requiring lithotripsy on at least 5-6 occasions), bone pain, memory problems, and fatigue.
 His calcium level before surgery was only 10.6, despite the severity of his symptoms.
 Since his adenoma was so small, it didn’t show up on any scans before surgery.